Thunder-Blaze/altblog/src/content/posts/svelte-5-vs-react/index.md

 # The Role of Data Loading

 ## SvelteKit
-[SvelteKit](https://svelte.dev/docs/kit/introduction) is a modern, full-stack framework built on top of Svelte that makes it easy to create fast web apps..
-It handles routing, server-side rendering, API endpoints, and static site generation all in singular unified system.
+[SvelteKit](https://svelte.dev/docs/kit/introduction) is a modern, full-stack framework built on top of Svelte that makes it easy to create fast web apps.
+It handles routing, server-side rendering, API endpoints, and static site generation all *(almost everything you might need)* in singular unified system.

-One area where SvelteKit diverges sharply from React’s ecosystem is **data loading**.
+One of the areas where SvelteKit differenciates highly from React’s ecosystem is **data loading**.
 In React, data loading conventions vary by framework.
 Next.js, for example, uses server components, route handlers, and `getServerSideProps` or `getStaticProps` (depending on the version you’re working with).
 It’s powerful but can feel fragmented.

-SvelteKit simplifies this with a single concept: the **`load` function**.
-Every route or layout can export a `load` function, which fetches or computes data before rendering.
-Crucially, there are two flavors:
+SvelteKit simplifies this very easily with a single concept: the **`load` function**.
+Every route or layout can export a `load` function, which fetches or computes data before rendering *(SvelteKit also prerenders these load functions by default)*.
+They render on client or server depending on the filename:

 * **`+page.ts` / `+layout.ts`**: runs on both client and server, perfect for public data or anything that must survive client-side navigation.
 * **`+page.server.ts` / `+layout.server.ts`**: runs only on the server, ideal for accessing databases, filesystems, or secret environment variables.

-This clear separation removes guesswork.
+This clear separation improves readability and understanding.
 When you read a SvelteKit codebase, you know exactly what runs on the server and what may run in the browser.

 > Source: [load functions](https://svelte.dev/docs/kit/load)

 ---

-# A Practical Comparison

-Let’s have a bit of TL;DR.

-### **React’s Model**

-* Structure: components return virtual DOM, React runtime diffs and updates real DOM.
-* State: hooks manage local state; external libraries manage global state.
-* Side effects: `useEffect` runs external code, with manually declared dependencies.
-* Data loading: depends on framework, with patterns that vary between Next.js, Remix, and others.

-### **Svelte 5’s Model**

-* Structure: components compile into direct DOM operations; no runtime reconciliation layer.
-* State: runes (`$state`, `$derived`, `$effect`) handle local reactive state and side effects.
-* Shared state: stores (`writable`, `readable`, `derived`) provide reactive values across components.
-* Data loading: SvelteKit’s `load` functions, explicit and scoped to routes.

-This difference in structure is not just academic.
-It changes the weight of the code you ship, the likelihood of bugs from dependency mismatches, and the mental overhead required to understand what your app is doing at any given time.
+These differences in structure affect a big deal.
+It changes the weight of the code you ship, the possibility of bugs from dependency mismatches, and the brain damage required to understand what your app is doing at any given time.

 ---